 Indicated usage: Antihistamine sleep aids may be taken for short-term problems with falling or staying asleep; however, AASM does not recommend the use of these drugs for insomnia.

 The AASM’s recommendations do not specifically address doxylamine.
-A separate analysis of existing research concluded that there is limited evidence supporting OTC antihistamines as a treatment for insomnia.
+A separate analysis of existing research concluded that there is limited evidence supporting OTC antihistamines as a treatment for insomnia and that long-term use can be harmful.

 Side Effects and Precautions